johnmorehouse/website/content/author/admin/_index.md

 +++

 Welcome to my website.
 I am a third year Economics PhD student at the University of Oregon.
 My research focuses on the intersection of environmental and urban policy.
-More specifically, I study the distributional consequences affliated with environmental policies such as carbon taxation.
+More specifically, I study the distributional consequences affiliated with environmental policies such as carbon taxation.

 Outside of academics, I enjoy cycling and traveling.